regner/eveauth/README.md

     if request.token['character_id'] != character_id:
         abort(403)

-# The flask decorator will abort with a 401 or 403 if the ccpauth package raises
+# The flask decorator will abort with a 401 or 403 if the eveauth package raises
 # one if its exceptions.
 You only need to handle making sure the character the
 # token is for is allowed the resource they are requesting.
 ```